V-Sekai/world/70_packet_format.md

 1. Rotation is stored as x/y is an octahedral normal storing axis, while z is the rotation.
 Converting from this to quaternion is extremely efficient.
 1. A bone is similar to the rigid body.
 1. We omit frames for the worst representation to represent a user at distances.
+1. Lets assume all bones are in constant motion at all time.

 ## Scenario